 When people receive a cancer diagnosis, it is followed by a sense of urgency about starting the treatment as soon as possible.
 However, doing additional research or getting a second opinion to confirm the initial diagnosis is critical to make sure that you have opted for the best treatment plan for you.

 Whether you want to meet a breast surgeon or you’re looking for a second opinion on your breast screening results, Magnolia Breast Center is here to help.
-Most visits start with a surgical oncologist consultation at our clinic in Naples, FL.
 Our board-certified oncologists are experts in the field of breast cancer diagnosis, staging, and managing the complexities associated with treatment.

 Schedule Your Appointment with our surgical or medical oncologists at Magnolia Breast Center

 Finding out that you or a loved one has breast cancer can be extremely scary and may even feel hopeless at times.
 Please know that there are a lot of resources available today to help you navigate this difficult journey.
 If you have any question regarding your diagnosis, or if you’d like to set up an appointment with one of the top oncologists in Florida, please call us at (239) 758-7465 (PINK).